-- 1. Follow the procedure in before working inside your computer - 2.
-Remove the SD memory card - 3.
-Remove the base cover - 4.
-Disconnect the battery cable from the connector on the system board.
+- 1. Follow the procedure in before working inside your computer

+- 2. Remove the SD memory card

+- 3. Remove the optical drive assembly

+- 4. Remove the base cover

+- 5. Disconnect the battery cable from the connector on the system board.

 - 1. Loosen the captive screw that secures the thermal plate to the palmrest and keyboard assembly [1]. - 2.
 Remove the single (M2x3) screw that secures the thermal plate to the palmrest and keyboard assembly [2]. - 3.
 Slide and remove the thermal plate from the solid-state drive/Intel Optane slot [3]. - 4.
 Slide and lift the solid-state drive/Intel Optane off the palmrest and keyboard assembly [4].